davidcalikes/Marvelous-Matching/docs/README.md

     * Colin Mckee

         Colin has one of the toughest jobs in our school and has reserves of patience one can only marvel at.
 Thanks Colly, I understand how difficult it is to introduce anything new into the routine for Class 7 and I really appreciate the effort.

+    * Roisin Donnelly

+        Thanks to Roisin and all in the Rainbow class who had a very stressful day on the day of testing but still managed to provide feedback.

     * Saoirse Calikes